neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-create-apps-in-teams.md

 ## Scenario

-It is not uncommon for organizations to accumulate unused computer Peripherals, power cords and other electronics.
+It is not uncommon for organizations to accumulate unused computer peripherals, power cords and other electronics.
 Your organization is taking steps to reuse existing devices and computer peripherals before ordering new equipment.

 You are asked to create an application where users can post devices they no longer need and browse through what their colleagues posted.